BrightLab-ANVIL/Practice/README.md

 *Permissions*
 The master branch on ANVIL GitHub will be protected.
 This means that people cannot push to this branch, but can only do pull requests that require at least one reviewer.
 Other branches will not be protected.
 Everyone in the organization will have write privileges, so don't edit other people's branches without permission!

+If you create a repository, be sure to edit the settings to protect the master branch of this new repository.
+This will ensure everyone is following the same workflow across projects.

 *Fetch and merge*
 An alternative "safer" way to do **git pull** is to do **git fetch** then **git merge**.